Diastasis recti, the right time to take action

-When to intervene in post-pregnancy diastasis
+When is the right time to intervene in the case of diastasis recti?

 Thus, surgery can be performed on stabilized tissues and starting from an aesthetic and functional framework beyond which spontaneous improvement is not possible.

-This is a very important concept and a basic safety rule.
-Overweight hinders diastasis closure and successful outcome of surgery for a volumetric-compartmental fact, especially when the proportion of visceral adiposity is particularly represented.
+Overweight hinders the closure of diastasis and the successful outcome of surgery for a volumetric-compartmental fact, especially when the proportion of visceral adiposity is particularly represented.

 In these cases, however, special care must be taken to plan the timing to meet the necessary expected postoperative recovery.